MuzaferM/news-aggregator/README.md

 # News Aggregator Application

-A modern news aggregator that provides personalized, categorized, and multi-sourced news with an intuitive, responsive design.
+A modern news aggregator that provides personalized, categorized, and multi-sourced news.

 ## Features